skorokithakis/photocopy/README.md

 (do not skip files without EXIF date) is passed in which case it will use file system creation date.
 All operations are logged into the target directory in a text file.

+Note this is a major rewrite of the upstream project.
+TODO: It should be decoupled from it.

 Installation
 ------------